 Lay Theories of Prejudice

-In a second program of research, I examine prejudice confrontations, specifically the motivations, styles, and outcomes of prejudice confrontations.
-For example, my research has found that after being confronted, perpetrators used fewer stereotypes about multiple stigmatized groups one week later due to prolonged rumination.
-My other research examines the health outcomes of individuals who confront prejudice and the employed prejudice confrontation styles.
-For example, my research has found that certain styles of prejudice confrontations promote sense of autonomy, while other styles of prejudice confrontations may negatively impact the well-being of confronters, including increased rumination about the experienced discrimination.
+In a second program of research, we examine prejudice confrontations, specifically the motivations, styles, and outcomes of prejudice confrontations.
+For example, our research has found that after being confronted, perpetrators used fewer stereotypes about multiple stigmatized groups one week later due to prolonged rumination.
+Our other research examines the health outcomes of individuals who confront prejudice and the employed prejudice confrontation styles.
+For example, our research has found that certain styles of prejudice confrontations promote sense of autonomy, while other styles of prejudice confrontations may negatively impact the well-being of confronters, including increased rumination about the experienced discrimination.

 In a third line of work, we examine when boundaries around social categories may shift to accommodate or exclude individuals and how boundaries which highlight integration or segregation affect cognitive outcomes and expectations of inclusion.
 For example, although Middle Eastern Americans continue to be legally considered as White in the U.S., our research has demonstrated that Middle Eastern Americans are often excluded from the White racial category by White Americans.
 Additionally, our research has examined how the presence of an integrated, diverse group can promote anticipated inclusion in a nearby physical space and can promote cognitive creativity compared to segregated or non-diverse groups.